szapp/filen-photo-organizer/README.md

 This repository contains a GitHub Action that can be used without any coding knowledge, as all configuration is outsourced into GitHub variables and secrets.

 The setup is explained in an easy to clone template repository at https://github.com/szapp/filen-photo-organizer-template.
 Click the link or the button above and follow the instructions there.

+### V3

+Differentiate between two factor code and two factor secret.
+Moving from V2 to V3 requires updating the action inputs `twoFactorCode` and `twoFactorSecret` (if used).

 ### V2